 05. Do be consistent

-"Make your own set of rules and stick with them," says SoundCloud senior design lead, Adelle Charles.
+"Make your own set of rules and stick with them," says digital designer Adelle Charles.
 "Set clear goals for what you want to accomplish.
 Follow a healthy process.
 For example, define, explore, refine, build and learn.
 Most importantly, communicate.
 Share and share often.
 It sounds simple, but communication with teammates while designing and iterating on work is most often overlooked.
 Don't gloss over the details.
 Grammar and content hierarchy are very important.
 Focus on users' interactions within the experience you're designing, and ensure you are telling the right story."

 06. Don't be condescending